kflan42/card-table/README.md

 # card-table
 My first serious side project!
 A React front end and Flask back end for a multiplayer card game.

+If you'd like to play with the code, I recommend first having a look at the [design diagrams](design.md).

+If you're here for gaming, read on.

 ![card-table-busy-game](https://user-images.githubusercontent.com/29559579/158732762-fe4509d3-08af-4eb5-8f6b-606f1128a52d.jpg)

 ## Features